kendayao/Burger/README.md

 ## Description

-Burger a fun burger logger responsive web application.
+Burger is a fun burger logger responsive web application.
 Type any burger you enjoy eating and devour it!

 ## Table of Contents